atea/join/README.md

 ## 3 - connect your GitHub account to Atea's GitHub space

+After your "Service Market" request has been approved:
 Make sure you are logged in to your private GitHub-account.
 Go to this address: https://github.com/orgs/ateanorge/sso - this will lead you to Atea O365 SSO, which connects your private account to your Atea O365 account.

 ## FAQ?